 How to Organize Your Junk Drawer Quickly and Easily

 Ah the junk drawer… it seems to have a life of its own, and left unchecked, it’ll grow into quite the beast!
-(I would know… that’s MY junk drawer pictured below right now).
+(I would know… that’s MY junk drawer pictured above right now).
 Sometimes you just don’t know what to do with all the STUFF in that junk drawer!

 A while ago, I was feeling frustrated and posted a pic of my junk drawer on Facebook with a plea for help!
 I knew my followers would have some junk drawer organizing tips, or if nothing else, would empathize with me. 🙂

 As always, Fabulessly Frugal readers stepped up and wanted to help inspire others.
 Here are just some of the pictures that were shared or sent to me with their own junk drawer organization ideas!

 Sarah got inspired after reading “The Life Changing Magic of Tidying Up” and this is the state of her junk drawer.
 She used iPhone and iPad boxes to create a home for all the odds and ends.

 Jodi cleans out her junk drawer periodically, and keeps the items that are used the most often in there.
 Her hubby’s stuff stays in the garage, and the kids’ stuff stays in their rooms.
 This is her little space!